ndikwizera/Exam_WT_KWIZERA_Valentin_222007317/Readme.txt

-The system operates on a robust database with the server name set as "localhost," using the username "kwizera" password "valentin" to access the "job_search_support_platform" database.
+The system operates on a robust database with the server name set as "localhost," using the username "222007317" password "kwizera" to access the "job_search_support_platform" database.

 HOW OUR PLATFORM CAN BE USED: